 He said Doctors owe patients a duty of care in handling test results, including advising patients of the need to follow up on those results.

-The GP has been referred to the Director of Proceedings for possible legal action.
+The GP was referred to the Director of Proceedings for possible legal action.

 Clearly neither the patient, nor the Doctor nor the clinic or its location has been identified.
 I can completely understand not identifying the patient now that she has passed away out of respect for her family.

 But the Doctor, I’m not so sure.
-If we are going to be talking about duty of care, what about the duty owed to all the other women with a history of cancer or symptoms of the disease or even the same symptoms as the woman who died?
+If we are going to be talking about duty of care, what about the duty owed to all the other women?
+Especially those with a history of cancer or symptoms of the disease or even the same symptoms as the woman who died?
 They might visit that same Doctor and run the risk of a misdiagnosis.
-If they knew his name they could make the choice to either see him or go somewhere else.
+If they knew his name they could make a choice to either see him or go elsewhere.

-Or is he entitled to the protection that the medical profession offers Doctors like him who make a mistake?
+Or is he entitled to the protection offered by the medical profession to Doctors like him who make a mistake?
 We all make mistakes.
 Has he paid enough of a price already?
 Well has he?